 “Hilarious!
 And beautifully written.
 She has conjured an ageless way to shine.”

 Laugh!
 Love!
 Listen!
-Billie Best’s relatable point of view will have you doing all three as she shares the everyday truths of life beyond 60 in this collection of essays and short stories originally published on her blog at billiebest.com.
-Easy reading meant to be consumed in bite-sized chunks, these three-minute riffs offer a mini vacation for your mind with bursts of gut punching humor, insightful observations, and colorful characters.
-Just what you need to age fearlessly.
+Billie Best’s relatable point of view will have you doing all three as she shares the everyday truths of life beyond 60 in this collection of essays, sharp observations and short stories.
+Easy reading meant to be consumed in bite-sized chunks, these three-minute riffs offer a mini vacation for your mind with bursts of gut punching humor, heartfelt encouragement, and colorful characters.
 You’ll be validated, inspired, and amused.
-Previously published as a weekly blog, each post in the book is refreshed with an illustration by Brenda Rose.
+Each post includes a faux tarot card illustrated by Brenda Rose.

 Praise from readers —